Skip to content

 Dr. Willem (Wijo) Kop, Psychosomatic Medicine Editor, highlights several cutting-edge recent papers in Psychosomatic Medicine.
 It is always impressive to see the diversity of study designs and topics the journal covers.
 Additionally, Dr. Kop shares the results of the readership and author surveys.

 For the ‘Meet the Scientist’ section, you will have the opportunity to read an extensive interview with Dr. William (Bill) Lovallo.
-Dr. Lovallo has been an influential and familiar face at APS for several decades.
+Dr. Lovallo has been an influential and familiar face at SBSM for several decades.
 He has served the society in many capacities: Chair of the Program Committee, a member of the Council and Executive Committee, Chair of the Finance Committee, and President.

 Travel north (well north of Texas) to Vancouver and Michigan for the ‘Meet the Lab sections.’
 Dr. Eli Puterman shares the diverse and innovative work his laboratory, the Fitness, Aging, & Stress (FAST) Lab, is conducting at University of British Columbia.
 Dr. Puterman also highlights new work on Omics Profiling.
 Dr. Alyssa Cheadle discusses the interdisciplinary work of her laboratory at Hope College, the Laboratory for the Investigation of Health, Religiousness, and Spirituality (LIHRaS).
 Dr. Cheadle also discusses the creative way she incorporates undergraduates into her program of research and how she uses Psychosomatic Medicine in her courses.